| |

 Booking Guests

-I’ll get guests 2 ways: 1) they apply, I look into them, and I decide if they’d be a good fit for the show.
-Or 2) I reach out to them.
+1. They apply, I look into them, and I decide if they’d be a good fit for the show.

 It has what to expect, how we’ll record, and some tips for a smooth recording.
 I’ll also ask what their title is, and their company, so I don’t mess that up in the recording.

-I have a Zapier automation setup so that when someone books with Calendly, several things happen:
+I have a Make.com automation setup so that when someone books with Cal.com, several things happen:

-- An entry is added to Airtable.
+2. An entry is added to Notion.
 This is where I work out the schedule of episodes and where I add the sponsors.

 Recording Day

-Speaking of, on the day of recording, I’ll get that gist and relevant links.
-We’ll speak on Riverside.FM, which will capture my local audio, and more importantly, my guest’s local audio.
+Speaking of, on the day of recording, I’ll get document and relevant links from my research.
+We’ll speak on Riverside.FM, which will capture audio and video, locally for both me and my guest.
 Everything sounds super crisp.
-I’ll also record a backup using GarageBand, and a hardware backup to the Rodecaster Pro.
+I’ll also record am audio backup using Quicktime.

 Post-Production

-Post-Production has been greatly simplified since the summer thanks to automation and Dropbox.
+Post-Production is where a lot of magic happens.
 I collect all of the audio files: my audio, my guest’s audio, the intro and outro bumpers, and sponsor spots.

-I put them all in a Dropbox folder I share with my editor.
-He’ll take it from there with a few instructions from me.
-Once he’s done, he’ll put it in a separate Dropbox folder called “Needs Transcribing.”
-My transcriber will get a notification, and she’ll take care of it from there.
+I put them all in a Google Drive folder I share with my editor.
+He’ll take it from there with a few instructions from me, in the aforementioned Google Doc.
+Once he’s done, he’ll put it in a separate Dropbox folder called “Production.”

-The “status” field in Airtable will also be updated to “Add to WordPress.”
-Once that happens, my VA gets an email and will upload the audio, copy, and show notes (which she gathers) to WordPress, and schedules both the public show and the members-only version for publication based on the publish date in Airtable.
+The “status” field in Notion will also be updated to “Ready for Scheduling” Once that happens, my VA gets an email and will upload the audio, copy, and show notes.
+She’ll create the transcript, and schedule the episode.

 Pre-launch Prep